Eric Feldt: World War II

-In April 1939, aware of the stirrings in Europe, Feldt transferred back to the Navy’s emergency list.
+In April 1939, aware of the stirrings in Europe, Feldt transferred back to the Navy's emergency list.
 When war came in September 1939, the Director of Naval Intelligence, Commander Rupert Long, a 1913 naval classmate, offered Feldt the task of heading a new Naval Intelligence Centre in Port Moresby.
 From there Feldt could vastly extend the existing, but small, Coastwatcher service in Papua New Guinea and the Solomon Islands.

 Feldt accepted the position.
 In that same month Feldt set out to travel in New Guinea, Papua and the Solomons to personally enlist the help of every man who had a teleradio.
 "My travels took me all around the area by ship, motor boat, canoe, foot, bicycle and aeroplane, so I saw nearly everybody and nearly everybody saw me…… and nearly all were helpful."
-At this stage all Feldt’s appointments were unpaid civilian volunteers.
+At this stage all Feldt's appointments were unpaid civilian volunteers.
 A teleradio consisted of a transmitter, a receiver and a loud speaker, which were transported in three metal boxes measuring 60 cm x 30 cm x 30 cm.
 They were powered by car batteries, which were charged by a petrol engine weighing 30 kg.
 Moving them was difficult, requiring 12–16 indigenous people to help carry them.

 Feldt then conceived the necessity of the positioning of Coastwatchers so that they formed a virtual fence reaching from the Dutch border with New Guinea to the eastern side of the Solomon Islands.
 He proposed that teleradios be loaned to selected persons at strategic points to close any gaps in the Coastwatching chain.
 Where there were no suitable people Feldt requested a naval person be sent.
 This being done, the fence was built and the gates shut.

 Feldt gave his organisation the code name of "Ferdinand", taking the name from a children's book about a bull, The Story of Ferdinand which had been popularised by a Walt Disney cartoon in 1938.
 It appealed to Feldt because "Ferdinand ... did not fight but sat under a tree and just smelled the flowers."
 It was meant as a reminder to coastwatchers that it was not their duty to fight and so draw attention to themselves, but to sit circumspectly and unobtrusively, gathering information.
 Of course, like their titular prototype, they could fight if they were stung.

-Thus Feldt built up a team of reliable, trusted and experienced coastwatchers many of whom were expatriate Australians who knew the territory and the risks they would be taking.
+Feldt established a team of coastwatchers, many of whom were expatriate Australians.